 - Proper document filing

-You can increase your chances of winning a personal injury lawsuit by hiring an experienced attorney.
+You might be able to increase your chances of winning a personal injury lawsuit by hiring an experienced attorney.

-There are several reasons why your case may still be dismissed even if your lawsuit is valid.
+There are several reasons why the court could still dismiss your case even if your lawsuit is valid.
 One of them is the expired statute of limitations.
+Working with an attorney can help you stay on track with your case so that you don’t miss this important deadline.

-When it comes to personal injury cases, there is only a limited amount of time to file a lawsuit.
+When it comes to personal injury cases, injured parties have only a limited time to file a lawsuit.
 The statute of limitations varies from state to state.
-For example, in Louisiana, it’s one year while in Mississippi, it’s three years.
+For example, in Louisiana, it’s one year, while in Mississippi, it’s three years.

 Once the legal time to file a personal injury lawsuit is up, the court is highly likely to dismiss your case regardless of its potential integrity.